 - Applicants will submit applications through the Centralized Application Service for Physician Assistants (CASPA).
 CASPA collects all elements of the application, and verifies the validity of each transcript, and then forwards completed applications to the program.

-- Prerequisite requirements will include a baccalaureate degree including the following prerequisite courses:
+- Prerequisite requirements will include a baccalaureate degree from an accredited institution including the following prerequisite courses:

 - Two of the following courses:

 - Cell & Molecular Biology

 - Anatomy & Physiology I and II with laboratory

 * The program will accept 1 year of sequential Organic Chemistry I & II with labs (8 credits) as a substitute for Chemistry I & II with lab requirement.